Monday, November 25, 2024

 3. Which culture was one of the first to produce a blue dye?

-5. "Without a word for a colour you may find it difficult to see it?"
-What evidence is given in the video?
+5. "Without a word for a colour you may find it difficult to see it”.
+Do you think this is true?

 Discussion: